What is a Comprehensive Plan?

 Comprehensive Plan Focus Groups — DRAFT Results!

 As part of this effort, the Township held a series of topic-based Focus Groups held in-person at the Township Building and via Zoom on Wednesday, May 18th and Thursday, May 19th.
 The Springfield Comprehensive Plan Focus Groups were open to all interested residents, community members, and other Springfield stakeholders such as businesses, community organizations, and public sector partners.
 These Focus Groups were the first of many opportunities to participate in the Comprehensive Plan development process, which began in April 2022 and is expected to wrap-up by August 2023.
+The Focus Groups and results from the discussions are below:

 - Public Services: Public groups (e.g., Palisades School District, Township Water Authority, Township Police and emergency services, neighboring municipalities) provide services in the township.
 Discussion may consider education, digital infrastructure, road maintenance, zoning regulation, or other topics germane to public services.